-- A summary of the proposed project - The name of the funding agency and program - Copies of program guidelines (RFPs, RFAs, etc.) - The deadline for submission - Special needs such as matching funds, tuition waivers, or use of institutional resources - The need for protection of human subjects, animal care and use, biohazards, or other safety approval, and a plan for obtaining that approval

-PIs must develop budgets that are accurate, reasonable, and adequate for the proposed project.
-The budget must follow A-State and sponsor budget guidelines, and where applicable, all federal and state regulations.
-Investigators should work closely with RTT staff in this process.
-RTT must approve budgets to both federal and private sources of research support.
+- PIs should provide as much of the following information as possible at first contact: - A summary of the proposed project, - The name of the funding agency and program, - Copies of program guidelines, RFPs, RFAs, etc., - The deadline for submission, - Special needs such as matching funds, tuition waivers, or use of institutional resources, - The need for protection of human subjects, animal care and use, biohazards, or other safety approval, and a plan for obtaining that approval, and - Evidence that the appropriate unit heads support the project. - PIs must develop budgets that are accurate, reasonable, and adequate for the proposed project.
+The budget must follow institutional (ASU) and sponsor budget guidelines and, where applicable, all federal and state regulations.
+It is strongly recommended that investigators work closely with Office of Research staff in this process. - ORI must approve budgets to both federal and private sources of research support.